-For instance, you could consider your vacations optional and only go on vacations when you effective withdrawal rate is lower than a certain threshold.
+For instance, you could consider your vacations optional and only go on holidays when your effective withdrawal rate is lower than a certain threshold.

-This will greatly help to reduce the risks of running out of money.
+Some extra income will significantly help to reduce the risks of running out of money.

 Of course, there are limits to flexibility.
 Some people think they can be incredibly flexible.
-But in practice, people are often not as flexible as they think.
-Many expenses cannot be cut.
+But in practice, people are often not as flexible as they believe.
+Many expenses simply cannot be cut.